SO, WHAT IS A WAREHOUSE MANAGEMENT SYSTEM?

-A WMS is an instrumental part of the supply chain, the primary goal of which is to track and control the movement and storage of product or materials within a warehouse, and process the associated inventory actions, including: receiving, adding, picking, quality control, shipping, reporting, and forecasting, with the addition of listing and channel management, should the company be involved in eCommerce.
+A WMS is an instrumental part of the supply chain.
+The supply chain’s primary goal is to track and control products.
+Such as, tracking movement of products, and controlling inventory actions.
+Including, receiving, adding, picking, quality control, shipping, reporting, and forecasting.

 A warehouse management system streamlines and facilitates processes and a product’s journey throughout the warehouse; for example, such systems will direct and optimize picking by utilizing real-time inventory data to determine the proper warehouse location to retrieve the product from.

-More precisely, warehouse management involves the receipt, storage,and movement of goods, (normally finished goods, but kits may also be managed by a sophisticated WMS), to intermediate storage locations or to a final customer.
+More precisely, warehouse management involves the receipt, storage,and movement of goods.
+Normally, finished goods are accounted for, but kits may also be managed by a sophisticated WMS.

 Note that a warehouse management system can manage multiple warehouses simultaneously; an example of such an arrangement might be a central warehouse, a regional warehouse (serviced by the central warehouse) and retail warehouses (serviced by the regional warehouses).